Synchronization induced by directed higher-order interactions: Introduction

-Although including some form of directionality in higher-order structures is not entirely new ~\cite{gallo1993directed, klamt2009hypergraphs}, the few existing attempts to study the effects of directionality on dynamical processes all suffer from a series of limitations.
+Although including some form of directionality in higher-order structures is not entirely new \cite{gallo1993directed,klamt2009hypergraphs}, the few existing attempts to study the effects of directionality on dynamical processes all suffer from a series of limitations.
 For example, in the case of oriented hypergraphs, where the nodes of each hyperedge are partitioned into an input and an output set (not necessarily disjoint), because of the underlying assumptions, one ultimately gets symmetric operators {(e.g., the adjacency or the Laplacian matrix)} despite one would expect directed interactions to yield asymmetric ones \cite{mulas_chemical, mulas_oriented, mulas_oriented2}.
-Furthermore, in the case of simplicial complexes~\cite{schaub2018flow,barbarossa2020topological,millan2020explosive,petri_hodge} an orientation has been introduced with the purpose of defining (co-)homology operators, but is not associated to directionality, i.e.~the Laplacian matrix is symmetric once again.
+Furthermore, in the case of simplicial complexes~\cite{schaub2018flow,barbarossa2020topological,millan2020explosive,petri_hodge} an orientation has been introduced with the purpose of defining (co-)homology operators, but is not associated to directionality, i.e., the Laplacian matrix is symmetric once again.

-In this Letter, we introduce the framework of \emph{$M$-directed hypergraphs}, which naturally leads to an asymmetric higher-order Laplacian and allows to study the dynamics of systems (e.g.~, nonlinear oscillators) with higher-order interactions fully accounting for their directionality.
+Here we introduce the framework of \emph{$M$-directed hypergraphs}, which naturally leads to an asymmetric higher-order Laplacian and allows to study the dynamics of systems (e.g., nonlinear oscillators) with higher-order interactions fully accounting for their directionality.
 We focus, in particular, on synchronization, a phenomenon of utmost importance in many natural and artificial networked systems \cite{boccaletti2018synchronization}.
-In order to assess the stability of a synchronized state, we determine conditions under which a Master Stability Function (MSF) approach~\cite{pecora1998master,krawiecki2014chaotic,gambuzza2021stability} can be generalized to such directed high-order structures.
+In order to assess the stability of a synchronized state, we determine conditions under which a Master Stability Function (MSF) approach~\cite{pecora1998master,krawiecki2014chaotic,gambuzza2021stability} can be generalized to such directed higher-order structures.
 As we will show in the following, the complex spectrum of the asymmetric Laplacian operator entering into the MSF has a strong impact on the system behavior.
-Indeed, we can find cases where the presence of directionality in high-order interactions can destabilize the complete synchronized state of the system, otherwise obtained with reciprocal, i.e., symmetric coupling.
-Analogously, we also find cases where the opposite behaviour is observed, i.e. high-order directionality is the main driver for the onset of synchronization.
+Indeed, we can determine cases where the presence of directionality in higher-order interactions can destabilize the complete synchronized state of the system, otherwise obtained with reciprocal, i.e., symmetric coupling.
+Analogously, we also find cases where the opposite behavior is observed, i.e., higher-order directionality is the main driver for the onset of synchronization.